Geo-7/luck/README.md

 when you start the server if no environment variable has been set it will use sqlite3 engine and will create database file(luck):
 ./luck

-To start a server with postgresql engine you shuld set some environmnet varibales or you use bash script like this:
+To start a server with postgresql engine you should set some environmnet varibales or you use bash script like this:
 `#!/bin/bash -x`
 `export luck_listen_port="5800"`
 `export luck_db_host="127.0.0.1"`